rajatk0007/Minor_Project_Sem-5/README.md

 ### PROBLEM STATEMENT

 This project aims at solving TSP with the different algorithms stated above and comparing their efficiencies based on time complexity, space complexity and optimality of solution.

+### USAGE

+The files above can be used by running the tsp_generate_matrix.cpp file in the user folder to generate a random matrix for a number of cities (example 50) where the matrix elements describe the distance between two cities.
+The user_combine.cpp file can be run after downloading all the algorithm files to run all the four algorithms simultaneously and record the time taken by each algorithm.
+Once done, the process can be repeated by changing the number of cities again and generating a seeded random matrix to feed to the four algorithms and perform multiple comparisons.

+A result analysis from our side is given below for different hyperparameters and conditions for your reference: